 the GAMS documentation).

-Optional GDX file for inputs.
-This file will be renamed to in.gdx.
-The model must include "$GDXIN in.gdx" to load this file
+renamed in.gdx.
+The model must include "$GDXIN in.gdx" to load this file.

 Return GDX output: